keploy/samples-java/README.md

 }
 ```

-- ### Fetch recorded info about employees
+### 2. Fetch recorded info about employees

-1. By using Curl Command
 ```bash
 curl --location --request GET 'http://localhost:8080/api/employees/1'
 ```

-2. Or by querying through the browser `http://localhost:8080/api/employees/1`
+or by querying through the browser `http://localhost:8080/api/employees/1`

 Now both these API calls were captured as **editable** testcases and written to `test/e2e/keploy-tests` folder.
 The keploy directory would also have `mocks` folder.

 ![testcases](https://i.imgur.com/rhNndcF.png)

 Now, let's see the magic! 🪄💫